-Budget Managers in the United States take home approximately $70K annually on average.
-Residence is the biggest factor affecting pay for this group, followed by tenure.
-Work is enjoyable for Budget Managers, who typically claim high levels of job satisfaction.
-Nearly all report receiving medical coverage from their employers and most collect dental insurance.
-Women make up the majority of Budget Managers (63 percent) who completed the questionnaire.
+Budget Managers in the United States can expect to earn an average of $70K annually.
+Geographic location is the biggest factor affecting pay for this group, followed by experience level.
+Nearly all report receiving medical coverage from their employers and a strong majority collect dental insurance.
+Job satisfaction is reported as high by the vast majority of workers.
+More than half of Budget Managers (65 percent) survey participants are women.
 The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Budget Manager

 The role of a budget manager is essential in organizations of all sizes.
 They are the people who control incomes and spending patterns throughout each financial year, deal the government's tax and rebate systems, and provide payroll support for all employees of the organization.
 The position requires a good head for numbers and the ability to use multiple types of financial software and, in some cases (especially in larger organizations), the role may include leading a team of financial analyzers.Read More...

 Budget managers spend most of their time in an office environment and the majority of their work is done independently.
 Occasionally, they will need to attend meetings to provide financial updates and receive directions regarding the overall financial goals of the organization.

 Due to the independent nature of most budget manager positions, employers generally prefer applicants with excellent computer and problem-solving skills over those with high social skills.
 However, these managers will need to produce reports for upper-level managers and collect information from other departments, so a certain ability work well with others is necessary.